JamesNormington/JamesNormington.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my page!
 I am a statistician, currently serving as a Visiting Assistant Professor of Statistics at Macalester College.
-I use he/him/his pronouns.

 I am passionate about teaching statistics.
 In my teaching, I follow three central principles: (i) foster active learning with real world data examples, (ii) emphasize statistical thinking over statistical procedure, and (iii) cultivate a diverse, equitable, and inclusive learning environment that is informative, engaging, and accessible for students of all backgrounds and beliefs.
-Currently, I apply these principles in STAT 155 (Introduction to Statistical Modeling) at Macalester.

 My research interests revolve around using Bayesian hierarchical modeling to solve complex problems.
 I have applied this wide-ranging methodology to problems involving health care policy, adaptive clinical trial designs, and, more recently, media mix modeling and time series.
 I have several publications and am always open to collaboration -- please see the Research tab for more information!